What is an AC solar panel?

 - Power optimizers are based around a central string inverter, but with this type of system each solar panel is paired with a small electronics module called a power optimizer.
 The optimizer allows the system to better handle shading, and lets the system monitor each panel individually.

-With either a power optimizer or microinverter system, an electronics package is mounted on the rear of each panel by the installer.
+With either a power optimizer or microinverter system, an electronics package is mounted behind each panel by the installer.
 While this adds some cost, for many situations the payback in higher efficiency is worth it.

 Here’s a summary: